 Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.

 This bread started out as pizza.
 Well, pizza dough.
 When I created my gluten free pizza dough, the whole family absolutely loved it.
 And none of them are gluten free, which to me always says a lot.
 When you feed something gluten free to people that don’t need to eat gf and they love it, you know you’ve done it.
 So what else could I make out of this dough?

 The answer is a resounding YES!!!!
-This artisan bread was the first gluten free bread I ever created and it’s been a staple in our home since.
+This artisan bread was the first gluten free bread I ever created, and it’s been a staple in our home since.

-HOW I CAME UP WITH THIS BREAD
+HOW I CAME UP WITH GLUTEN FREE ARTISAN BREAD

 I decided to use my gluten free pizza crust dough in place of their recipe for gluten free bread dough.
 WOW!!!
 The bread was GLORIOUS!!
 And they were so right about the 5 minutes-a-day thing.
 It literally takes only FIVE minutes of hands-on time!!

 As I stated above, the dough for this gluten free artisan bread is the very same dough for my AMAZING gluten free pizza crust.
 If you haven’t tried that yet, you really don’t know what you’re missing.
 My whole family loves my pizzas and none of them are gluten free.

 Mixing the dough is just as easy as any other dough recipe on my site.
 Whisk the dry ingredients together in the bowl of a stand mixer.
 You can use a handheld mixer, but it’ll take a lot longer.
 You could also use a Danish dough whisk (affiliate link), but just make sure to beat it well so that everything incorporates.
 Add the wet ingredients and continue to mix on low until well incorporated.
 Increase the speed to medium high and knead for a solid 5 minutes.
 I always set a timer and walk away.